 The OST has authorized its custodian to act as its agent in the lending of the Fund's securities pursuant to a form of loan agreement, in accordance with Fund investment policies.
 There have been no significant violations of the provisions of the securities lending agreement.
 The State's securities lending agent lent short-term and fixed income securities and received as collateral U.S. dollar-denominated cash.
 Borrowers were required to deliver cash collateral for each loan equal to not less than 102 percent of the market value of the loaned security.
-The State has the ability to impose restrictions during the year on the amount of the loans that the securities lending agent made on its behalf, but did not impose any such limits during the year ended June 30, 2021.
+The State may pledge or sell the collateral securities received only in the event of a borrower default.
+The State has the ability to impose restrictions during the year on the amount of the loans that the securities lending agent made on its behalf, but did not impose any such limits during the year ended June 30, 2023.
 The State is fully indemnified by its securities lending agent against losses due to borrower default.
 There were no losses during the year from the failure of borrowers to return loaned securities.